Board of Directors

 Jeremy Chou – President

 Jeremy Chou is a partner at Givens Pursley LLP.
 His primary focus of government relations includes lobbying, administrative proceedings, procurement and litigation.
 In 1999, he relocated to open the first Washington D.C.
 Office of the Governor for the State of Idaho.
 Jeremy then joined a regional litigation firm in D.C.
 In 2003, he returned to Idaho to work in the Office of the Attorney General, Civil Litigation Division.
 Jeremy has advised the Idaho State Legislature on constitutional issues including abortion, gambling, tribal compact/relations, and has represented State entities including the Office of the Governor, Idaho State Legislature, Idaho Supreme Court, Idaho State Lottery Commission, Idaho State Bar Association, Idaho Department of Correction, Idaho State Police, Idaho Department of Health and Welfare, Idaho Department of Administration, Idaho Department of Labor and Commerce, Idaho Department of Transportation and the Idaho Bureau of Occupational Licensing.
 His experience also includes cases involving the Idaho Tort Claims Act, Idaho’s Open Meeting Law, license revocation proceedings, employment law, breach of contract, administrative proceedings, government procurement, construction litigation, and insurance coverage litigation.
 His community service recognition includes the 2011 Denise O’Donnell-Day Pro Bono Award, 2011-2012 Leadership Boise, 2010-12 Vice President and Board Member, Idaho Licensed Beverage Association (ILBA), 2009-present Kempthorne Institute for Public Policy and Philanthropy, and 2008-present Pro Bono Counsel, TWIGA Foundation.
-He is married to Keri Chou and has three awesome, high-energy young boys.
+He is married to Keri Chou and has four awesome, high-energy young boys.

 Elizabeth Lizberg – Executive Director

-Elizabeth has plied her natural inclination to help others and her acute business acumen for Camp Rainbow Gold as the executive director of Camp Rainbow Gold since the summer of 2007 and is excited to continue in that position as the program becomes an independent non-profit organization.
-Prior to this role, she worked for St Luke’s Regional Medical Center as the multi-disciplinary team coordinator for the Children at Risk Evaluation Services (CARES).
+Elizabeth has plied her natural inclination to help others and her acute business acumen for Camp Rainbow Gold as the Executive Director of Camp Rainbow Gold since the summer of 2007 and is excited to continue in that position as the program becomes an independent non-profit organization.
+Prior to this role, she worked for St. Luke’s Regional Medical Center as the multi-disciplinary team coordinator for the Children at Risk Evaluation Services (CARES).
 It was during this time she was instrumental in the creation of the Family and Children Evaluation Services (FACES) Center in Boise and co-founded the Idaho Network of Children’s Advocacy Centers.
 Prior to her career of working with children, she spent more than 15 years working in the retirement community industry, earning the President’s Award from the nation’s second largest operator of retirement communities.
 Elizabeth embraces Idaho’s children diagnosed with cancer with an unrivaled passion and works to leave a lasting, positive imprint on each family she has the honor of knowing through Camp Rainbow Gold.

 Al Stevenson – Vice-President

-Al Stevenson is a cancer survivor and has volunteers at Camp Rainbow Gold Youth Camp.
+Al Stevenson is a cancer survivor and has volunteered at Camp Rainbow Gold Youth Camp.
 Al has a Bachelors Degree in Political Science from Stanford University and a Masters Degree in Administration from University of California, Irvine.
 He has worked in Idaho healthcare for over 30 years, serving as Hospital CEO in Sun Valley, Hailey, Pocatello and Jerome.
 Al led the merger of the Sun Valley and Hailey hospitals in 1992 and initiated the process with St. Luke’s Regional Medical Center in 1994.
 Al served as President and CEO of Health Ventures Corp. from 1997-2001, a health insurance company joint venture with Blue Cross of Idaho and St. Luke’s.
 Al has also served as Chairman of the Idaho Hospital Association Board of Directors and Board Chair of Blue Cross of Idaho.
 He and his wife Gayle have raised three sons in Idaho and enjoy biking, hiking, tennis, and skiing.

 Brian Yeargain – Treasurer